smartcontractkit/capabilities/beholder/README.md

-# Beholder target
+# Telemetry target

-This is a target that, when executed, emits events via beholder
+This is a target that, when executed, emits events via a telemetry client

 ## Development